 Arrival in Cairo

-Cairo International Airport Road - Upon arrival, the staff will greet and assist with all formalities before escorting you to your hotel in Cairo.
+Cairo International Airport Road - Our staff will warmly welcome and assist you with all formalities, then accompany you to your hotel in Cairo.

 Pyramids of Giza, Saqqara Necropolis

-Pyramids of Giza - The Giza pyramids and Sphinx are not only top attractions in Egypt but are also must-see ancient monuments.
-The Great…
+Pyramids of Giza - The Pyramids of Giza and the Sphinx are not only top attractions in Egypt but are also must-see ancient monuments.
+The…

 Arrival in Cairo

-Cairo International Airport Road - Upon arrival, the staff will greet and assist with all formalities before escorting you to your hotel in Cairo.
+Cairo International Airport Road - Our staff will warmly welcome and assist you with all formalities, then accompany you to your hotel in Cairo.

 Pyramids of Giza, Saqqara Necropolis

-Pyramids of Giza - The Giza pyramids and Sphinx are not only top attractions in Egypt but are also must-see ancient monuments.
-The Great Pyramids of Giza and the Sphinx are perhaps the most renowned ancient sites globally and the only remaining wonder of the Ancient Seven Wonders of the World.
+Pyramids of Giza - The Pyramids of Giza and the Sphinx are not only top attractions in Egypt but are also must-see ancient monuments.
+The Great Pyramids of Giza and the Sphinx are perhaps the most renowned ancient sites globally and the only remaining wonders of the Ancient Seven Wonders of the World.
 A visit to Egypt is incomplete without seeing the Pyramids of Giza.
-Even if you’ve visited Egypt multiple times, the Pyramids and Sphinx at the base of the Giza plateau are iconic images of Egypt.
-Don’t forget to capture a photo in front of them.
+Even if you have visited Egypt multiple times, the Pyramids and the Sphinx at the base of the Giza plateau are iconic images of Egypt.
+Don’t forget to capture a photo in front of the Pyramids and Sphinx.

-Saqqara (Sakkara) Pyramids - The most prominent landmark of Saqqara is the Step Pyramid, the tomb of the Third Dynasty ruler Djoser, built by Imhotep.
+Saqqara (Sakkara) Pyramids - The most prominent landmark of Saqqara is the Step Pyramid, the tomb of the Third Dynasty ruler Djoser or Zoser, constructed by Imhotep.
 It is considered the earliest major stone structure in Egypt.
-The pyramid’s form evolved from the large mastabas of the First and Second Dynasties, with six steps created by adding successive layers of masonry.
-Standing 60 meters high, it is built from locally quarried clay sandstone.
+The pyramid’s form evolved from the large mastabas (mud-brick tombs) of the First and Second Dynasties, with six steps, each smaller than the one below, created by adding successive layers of masonry and enlarging the lower stages.
+The Step Pyramid stands 60 meters high and is built from locally quarried clay sandstone of poor quality.
 Entry is no longer permitted due to safety concerns.
-The interior chambers and passages were used for the burial of the king’s close relatives and for storing grave goods.
+The pyramid’s interior chambers and passages were partly for the burial of the King’s close relatives (especially sons who died young) and partly for storing grave goods for the deceased.

-Memphis and Sakkara - Once the ancient capital of Aneb-Hetch, the first nome of Lower Egypt, its ruins are near Mit Rahina.
-It features the largest statue made by man, the great statue of King Ramses II, and the alabaster sphinx of Queen Hatshepsut.
+Memphis and Sakkara - Memphis was the ancient capital of Aneb-Hetch, the first nome of Lower Egypt.
+Its ruins are near the town of Mit Rahina and feature the largest statue made by man, the great statue of King Ramses II, and the alabaster sphinx of Queen Hatshepsut.

 Giza and Cairo Sightseeing

-Grand Egyptian Museum - Located near the Pyramids of Giza, the Grand Egyptian Museum is one of the world’s largest and most impressive archaeological museums.
-It houses over 100,000 artifacts from Egypt’s history, from prehistoric times to the Greco-Roman era.
+Grand Egyptian Museum - Located just steps from the Pyramids of Giza, the Grand Egyptian Museum is one of the world’s largest and most impressive archaeological museums.
+It houses over 100,000 artifacts spanning Egypt’s history from prehistoric times to the Greco-Roman era.
 The museum’s highlight is the complete collection of Tutankhamun, displayed together for the first time.
 Visitors can also admire colossal statues, royal mummies, intricate jewelry, and beautifully carved reliefs.
 The modern architecture, glass façade, and Grand Staircase offer a stunning setting with panoramic pyramid views.

 Coptic Cairo - Coptic Cairo is part of Old Cairo, encompassing the Babylon Fortress, the Coptic Museum, the Hanging Church, the Greek Church of St. George, and many other Coptic churches and historical sites.

-Khan Al-Khalili - Khan el-Khalili is a major bazaar in the historic center of Islamic Cairo, attracting both tourists and locals.
+Khan Al-Khalili - Khan el-Khalili is a major souk in the historic center of Islamic Cairo.
+The bazaar district is a main attraction for both tourists and Egyptians.

 From Cairo to Aswan by Air - Nile Cruise

-Cairo International Airport Road - Arrive early in Aswan and begin your visit to Philae Island.
+Cairo International Airport Road - Arrive early in Aswan and begin visiting Philae Island.

 Temple of Philae - The Temples of Philae, located 12 kilometers south of Aswan, are among Nubia’s most significant monument sites.
 This ancient pilgrimage center for the cult of Isis has captivated travelers for centuries.
-Revered from the Pharaonic era to the Greek, Roman, and Byzantine periods, each ruler left their mark on the stones.
-Saved by UNESCO’s rescue project, which relocated the monuments from Philae Island to Agilika Island, the temples continue to enchant visitors.
+Revered from the Pharaonic era through the Greek, Roman, and Byzantine periods, each ruler left their mark on the stones.
+Saved from submersion by UNESCO’s rescue project, which relocated the monuments block by block from Philae Island to Agilika Island, the temples continue to enchant visitors.

 Kom Ombo - Edfu Temples

-Temple of Kom Ombo - The Temple of Kom Ombo is a unique double temple in the town of Kom Ombo, Aswan Governorate, Upper Egypt.
-Constructed during the Ptolemaic dynasty (180–47 BC), the southern half is dedicated to Sobek, the crocodile god of fertility and creator of the world, along with Hathor and Khonsu.
+Temple of Kom Ombo - The Temple of Kom Ombo is a unique double temple in the town of Kom Ombo in Aswan Governorate, Upper Egypt.
+Constructed during the Ptolemaic dynasty (180–47 BC), the southern half of the temple was dedicated to the crocodile god Sobek, the god of fertility and creator of the world, along with Hathor and Khonsu.

 Temple of Horus - Built between 237 and 57 BC, this Ptolemaic temple is one of Egypt’s best-preserved ancient monuments.
 Preserved by desert sand after the pagan cult was banned, the temple is dedicated to Horus, the avenging son of Isis and Osiris.
 With its roof intact, it remains one of the most atmospheric ancient buildings.